0u812/sbnw/readme.md

 ## Introduction
 SBNW is a network viewer which supports autolayout of models.
 Uses libSBML for reading/writing models.

+## Download

+The latest releases can be downloaded at https://github.com/0u812/sbnw/releases.

 ## SBNW: An Automatic Layout Tool for SBML

 Online C API documentation (via Doxygen) can be found at http://0u812.github.io/sbnw/docs.
 Python documentation can be found at http://0u812.github.io/sbnw/sphinx.